Alight (NYSE:ALIT) Updates FY 2022 Earnings Guidance

-Alight (NYSE:ALIT – Get Rating) last released its earnings results on Monday, May 9th.
-The company reported $0.12 EPS for the quarter.
-Alight had a negative net margin of 1.69% and a positive return on equity of 6.33%.
-The firm had revenue of $725.00 million during the quarter.
-As a group, equities analysts expect that Alight will post 0.55 earnings per share for the current fiscal year.

-In other news, Director Richard N. Massey purchased 10,000 shares of the firm’s stock in a transaction dated Friday, April 1st.
-The stock was bought at an average price of $9.54 per share, with a total value of $95,400.00.
-Following the acquisition, the director now directly owns 394,387 shares of the company’s stock, valued at $3,762,451.98.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Richard N. Massey acquired 50,000 shares of the business’s stock in a transaction that occurred on Friday, March 11th.
-The stock was bought at an average cost of $8.92 per share, for a total transaction of $446,000.00.
+In related news, Director Richard N. Massey bought 50,000 shares of the stock in a transaction on Friday, March 11th.
+The shares were bought at an average cost of $8.92 per share, for a total transaction of $446,000.00.
+The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Richard N. Massey bought 10,000 shares of the stock in a transaction on Friday, April 1st.
+The stock was bought at an average price of $9.54 per share, for a total transaction of $95,400.00.
+Following the completion of the purchase, the director now directly owns 394,387 shares in the company, valued at approximately $3,762,451.98.
 The disclosure for this purchase can be found here.
-Insiders sold a total of 752,305 shares of company stock valued at $7,618,465 in the last three months.
-3.96% of the stock is owned by company insiders.
+Over the last ninety days, insiders have sold 752,305 shares of company stock valued at $7,618,465.
+Corporate insiders own 3.96% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of ALIT.
-Renaissance Technologies LLC bought a new stake in Alight in the 3rd quarter valued at $174,000.
-Royal Bank of Canada bought a new stake in Alight in the 3rd quarter valued at $26,000.
-Bank of New York Mellon Corp bought a new stake in Alight in the 3rd quarter valued at $2,286,000.
-Charles Schwab Investment Management Inc. lifted its position in Alight by 1.8% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 1,204,499 shares of the company’s stock worth $13,021,000 after buying an additional 20,749 shares in the last quarter.
-Finally, Geode Capital Management LLC lifted its position in Alight by 4.2% during the 4th quarter.
-Geode Capital Management LLC now owns 2,069,614 shares of the company’s stock worth $22,372,000 after buying an additional 83,591 shares in the last quarter.
-66.88% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in ALIT.
+Renaissance Technologies LLC acquired a new position in Alight in the third quarter valued at $174,000.
+Royal Bank of Canada acquired a new stake in Alight in the 3rd quarter valued at approximately $26,000.
+Bank of New York Mellon Corp bought a new position in Alight during the 3rd quarter valued at $2,286,000.
+Charles Schwab Investment Management Inc. boosted its stake in Alight by 1.8% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 1,204,499 shares of the company’s stock valued at $13,021,000 after purchasing an additional 20,749 shares in the last quarter.
+Finally, Geode Capital Management LLC boosted its stake in shares of Alight by 4.2% during the 4th quarter.
+Geode Capital Management LLC now owns 2,069,614 shares of the company’s stock worth $22,372,000 after acquiring an additional 83,591 shares in the last quarter.
+66.88% of the stock is owned by institutional investors.

 Alight, Inc operates as a cloud-based provider of integrated digital human capital and business solutions worldwide.
 It operates through three segments: Employer Solutions, Professional Services, and Hosted Business.
 The company's solutions enable employees to enrich their health, wealth, and wellbeing, which helps organizations achieve a high-performance culture.